 "Jackson had never felt at home in Cambridge, never felt at home in the south of England if it came to that.
 He had come here more or less by accident, following a girlfriend and staying for a wife.
 For years he had thought about moving back north, but he knew he never would.
 There was nothing there for him, just bad memories and a past he could never undo, and what was the point anyway when France was laid out on the other side of the Channel like an exotic patchwork of sunflowers and grapevines and little cafes where he could sit all afternoon drinking local wine and bitter espressos and smoking Gitanes, where everyone would say, Bonjour, Jackson, except they would pronounce it 'zhaksong', and he would be happy.
 Which was exactly the opposite of how he felt now."

-Case Histories is a BBC television series adapted from Kate Atkinson's compelling mysteries.
+Case Histories has been made into a BBC TV series , adapted from Kate Atkinson's best-selling novels and devised for television by Ashley Pharoah (creator of Life on Mars).
 Two series have been broadcast, with six episodes in the first series and three in the second.

 The series, which also starred Victoria Wood, Amanda Abbington and Natasha Little, is set amidst the iconic landscapes of modern Edinburgh, bringing to screen the delightful jigsaw puzzles of Kate Atkinson's novels and the complexity of her hero Jackson Brodie.